RaitaroH/adl/README.md

 ### Features

 + fetch currently watching anime from your account;
++ select multiple anime to be watched in sequence;
 + watch any episode from the anime chosen, default is the next episode;
 + easily watch all available episodes after last watched, in order to catch up.
 Also update list accordingly;
 + promt user for watching another show without fetching list again;